Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 Server for its configuration add it to the bootstrap.yml of the application)

 ```
-azure.keyvault.uri=<the URI of the Azure KeyVault to use>
+azure.keyvault.uri=<the URI of the Azure Key Vault to use>
 azure.keyvault.tenantId=<the ID of your Azure tenant>
-azure.keyvault.clientId=<the client ID with access to Azure KeyVault>
+azure.keyvault.clientId=<the client ID with access to Azure Key Vault>
 azure.keyvault.clientSecret=<the client secret associated wit the client ID>
 ```

-Note: make sure the client ID has access to the Azure KeyVault to access keys, secrets and certificates.
+Note: make sure the client ID has access to the Azure Key Vault to access keys, secrets and certificates.

 Add then add the following Maven dependency to your POM file.